[Storage System] Synonym for mirroring.

 See also Tebibyte.

-[Storage System] A collection of equipment used to perform a test.
+[Storage System] A collection of equipment used to perform a test on a system under test.

 [Storage System] The area of the storage media on a device times its areal density.